JelleZijlstra/taxonomy/docs/future-work.md

 - Change the way we do justified emendations.
 Instead of three names (IOS, as_emended, justified_emendation), only have two (as_emended, justified_emendation).
 The root_name of the former is based on that of the justified_emendation.
+- Enforce that taxa based on unavailable names are marked as invalid

 ## New or disabled checks